IBM/maximo-labs/MkDocs/omnio_8.8/docs/deploy.md

 ## Verify data flowing into Maximo Monitor

-Navigate to Monitor / Connect and verify the Omnio_Edge_01 is in Connected state - and the two deviecs have been created automatically by the gateway.
+Navigate to Monitor / Connect and verify the Omnio_Edge_01 is in Connected state - and the two devices have been created automatically by the gateway.
 ![Omnio devices in Monitor Connect](/img/omnio_8.8/omnio_configuration_18.png)</br></br>

 Double click on one of the two simulated Lenze i550 devices: